stekra/bubbles/src/writing.md

 Imagine the vastness of our ignorance.

 I missed my doctor's appointment this week.
-I've been struggling to keep up this tasks.
+I've been struggling to keep up with these tasks.

 I haven't seen you in a while.
 You're so busy with your star adventures.